Big Tree Bonanza

 The canyon goes back about half a mile before you reach a network of giant fallen trees, tangled on the route.
 Use this as your turnaround point to rejoin the James Irvine Trail, or navigate around it and take a set of stairs back up to James Irvine, which you'll take back to the trailhead.

 ROOSEVELT ELK BONUS: There are plenty of meadows in the area where you can pull over to view the magnificent wild Roosevelt elks.

 This hike is a semi-loop of 11 miles.
 The parking lot to the trailhead is at Prairie Creek Redwoods State Park visitor center just off US Hwy 101, along Newton B. Drury Scenic Parkway.
 Take the James Irvine Trail to Miner’s Ridge, then merge right on Clintonia Trail.
-Take this traill until the junction that connects back to James Irvine, and follow signage to Fern Canyon.
+Take this trail until the junction that connects back to James Irvine, and follow signage to Fern Canyon.
 Return via James Irvine.
-For a shorter 9 mile version, take only the James Irvine Trail to Fern Canyon and back.
+For a shorter 9-mile version, take only the James Irvine Trail to Fern Canyon and back.
 Be sure to pick up a map and get info at the trailhead visitor center.
 No dogs.